 Resonon hyperspectral systems enable you to accurately and consistently distinguish between similar colors or materials.
 Our systems are in use worldwide on platforms ranging from airplanes to microscopes.
-As the following examples demonstrate, our solutions solve a wide range of problems.
+As the following applications and case studies demonstrate, our solutions solve a wide range of problems.

 Resonon's hyperspectral imaging systems are used in agriculture research all over the world, enabling identification of weeds, monitoring of plant health, and evaluation of ripeness.
 Early detection of crop stress is a common application.